What is fostering & how do I get started?

 If you are new to rabbit care, you still can foster.
 Our Foster Coordinator will be happy to help you!
 We ask that you train first with experienced rabbit foster homes or other Rabbit Advocates volunteers.
 Or start by helping another foster home until you learn the ropes.

 What do I need?
-The basics are relatively simple:
+The basics are relatively simple, many supplied by RA:

 - A quiet, protected space indoors where the foster rabbit will be safe